mocks-server/website/docs/guides-migrating-from-v1.md

 Mocks Server v2.x introduced the concept of ["route variants"](get-started-intro.md), and made more restrictive the way for organizing mocks and routes files.
 It also introduced other improvements, as the possibility of [using express middlewares](guides-using-middlewares.md), made simpler the [mocksServer API](api-mocks-server-api.md), etc.

-All of these changes made very difficult to handle old v1 `behaviors` and `fixtures` toguether with the new format of `routes`, so, in order to maintain backward compatibility, Mocks Server v2 can handle two folders at a time, one containing v1.x `fixtures` and `behaviors`, and another one containing v2.x [`mocks`](get-started-mocks.md) and [`routes`](get-started-routes.md).
+All of these changes made very difficult to handle old v1 `behaviors` and `fixtures` together with the new format of `routes`, so, in order to maintain backward compatibility, Mocks Server v2 can handle two folders at a time, one containing v1.x `fixtures` and `behaviors`, and another one containing v2.x [`mocks`](get-started-mocks.md) and [`routes`](get-started-routes.md).

 This was made with the intention of allowing users to migrate progressively from v1.x format to v2.x format.
 You can convert old `fixtures` and `behaviors` into new `mocks` and `routes` and move them from one folder to other, until you have no more legacy code, and you can deactivate the legacy folder.